 Who are we?
 Cultural Histories @ Kingston (CHK) is an interdisciplinary research group that was originally based in the Faculty of Arts and Social Sciences at Kingston University.
 It is now run by the History team in the School of Arts, Culture and Communications, which is located in the KSA Faculty (Kingston School of Art).

 Aims: Centred around the concept of the ‘cultural text’, the group has included scholars from the fields of politics, literature, film, media, history, music, dance, performance, and journalism, who have been brought together by a shared interest in the way in which narratives – written, visual, archival, and performative – shape and have shaped individual and communal experience, material culture, history, events, and everyday social life.

-The group is concerned both by how these diverse narratives describe cultural identities, and the contribution they make to how such identities are formed, engaging both with the role of the cultural text and the conditions of its production.
-Extending from the past, to the present, and to future culture, the group is engaged in research that historicises cultural practices from Early Modern culture to the present, and that situates current and future practices within the contemporary cultural moment.
-A particular feature in these terms are concerns for questions of social justice, and how gendered, racial, religious, ethnic and sexual identities are both produced through, and reflective of, texts as cultural forms.
+Cultural and historical identities: The group is concerned both by how these diverse narratives describe cultural and historical identities, and the contribution they make to how such identities are formed, engaging both with the role of the cultural text and the conditions of its production.
+Extending from the past, to the present, and to future culture, the group has been engaged in research that historicises cultural practices from Early Modern culture right through to the present.